Pool Care After a Haboob

 So what is the best way to take care of your pool after a haboob?
-There are a few steps that, if followed, will help making caring for your pool after a dust storm easier.
+We're here to offer a few steps that, if followed, will help make caring for your pool after a dust storm easier.

 - Ensure your filter is working properly.
 The debris entering your pool needs to come out somehow.
 By making sure your filter is working effectively, whatever enters your pool can be removed.
-Once your pool is clean though, make sure to check the filter pressure.
-If your filter pressure is about 8-10psi higher than what it was originally, it would be a good idea to clean the filter.
+Once your pool is clean, make sure to check the filter pressure.
+If your filter pressure is approximately 8-10 psi higher than the clean starting pressure, it is time to clean the filter.

-- Brush, skim, and check your filter baskets.
-Your system can’t handle all types and sizes debris.
+- Brush and skim your pool — and check your filter baskets.
+Your system can’t handle all types and sizes of debris.
 By skimming to remove bigger leaves and other outside materials, you can prevent any issues with the system caused by a blockage or clog.
 By brushing, you can speed up the cleaning process by moving dirt and other finer materials toward the main drain in your pool.
 Using a manual vacuum is also a good option to help remove dirt.
-This also prevents anything from getting stuck on your pool surface that could cause a stain, for example.
+This also prevents anything from getting stuck on your pool surface that could cause a stain.
 Any debris that then makes it through the system will be caught in your filter basket, which needs to be cleaned regularly for optimal system performance.

-- Shock your pool using a product like Power Powder Weekly Shock or Chlor Brite Granular Shock from Leslie’s.
+- Shock your pool.
 Algae spores and other material can enter your pool because of a storm.
 By adding the recommended amount of shock, you can make sure your pool stays sanitized.
 If you have a chlorine generator (salt system), you can typically find a “boost” feature to increase the amount of chlorine produced by the cell for a short period of time.

 - Run your system overnight.
 Brushing and shocking won’t be effective at cleaning your pool if the water isn’t being filtered and circulated.
-Running your system for an extended period of time allows not only the debris you’ve stirred up in the water, but also the material that has been killed by the shock, to be removed by your filter.
+Running your system for an extended period of time allows the debris you’ve stirred up in the water — and the material that has been killed by the shock — to be removed by your filter.

-- Manually test your water or bring a sample to a local Leslie’s store.
-Rain and other debris can interfere with your pool’s water balance and sometimes things need to be adjusted afterward.
-In order to get a sense of what has chemically changed from the storm, a simple water test can show you what you need to do to make sure your pool is ready for use.
+- Test your water.
+Rain and other debris can interfere with your pool’s water balance.
+Testing your water shows you what you need to do to make sure your pool is chemically balanced and ready for use.

-Obviously, each storm is different, but by following these general guidelines, recovering from a haboob can be easy and you can get back to swimming in no time.
+Obviously, each storm is different, but by following these general guidelines, recovering from a haboob can be handled properly so you can get back to swimming in no time.